GLOBAL MARKETS-Shares rise, euro near 14-month high ahead of ECB

 ECB President Draghi opened the door to policy tweaks in a speech last month that was viewed as unexpectedly hawkish, sending the euro and government bond yields rallying.

-The euro is up almost 10 percent so far this year but and was a shade lower at $1.1511 ahead of Draghi's news conference, having hit a 14-month high of $1.1583 on Tuesday.
+The euro is up almost 10 percent so far this year but and was a shade lower at $1.1513 ahead of Draghi's 1230 GMT post-meeting news conference, having hit a 14-month high of $1.1583 on Tuesday.

-The yen meanwhile had weakened to 112.325 per dollar after the BOJ pushed back its projected timing for hitting its 2 percent inflation target until 2020.
+The yen meanwhile had weakened to 112.135 yen per dollar after the BOJ pushed back its projected timing for hitting its 2 percent inflation target until 2020.

-With both its main rivals down, the dollar rose for a second straight day climbing 0.25 percent against a broader basket of trade-weighted peers.
+With both its main rivals down, the dollar rose for a second straight day climbing 0.3 against a broader basket of trade-weighted peers.

-It was helped too as sterling fell back below $1.30 after renewed talk of Britain leaving the EU without a replacement trade deal, which offset slightly better-than-expected retail sales numbers.

-EU Brexit negotiator Michel Barnier also said this week's round of negotiations with the UK showed a "fundamental divergence" on how to guarantee citizens' rights after the split and that the two sides were not yet at the stage of compromises.

-The other main FX mover was the Australian dollar as it set a new two-year high, still heady from an upbeat Reserve Bank of Australia earlier in the week.
-It eventually pulled back though to trade at $0.7909 in Europe.
+The other main mover was the Australian dollar as it set a new two-year high, still heady from an upbeat sounding Reserve Bank of Australia earlier in the week.
+It eventually pulled back to trade at $0.7939 in Europe.

-Emerging market currencies also ran out of steam with South Africa's rand, which steadied after a heavy tumble earlier this month, dropping again and lira down 0.2 percent amid a war of words between Turkey and Germany over the latter's criticism of activists' arrests.

-In Eastern Europe, the region most vulnerable to ECB policy tightening, currencies slipped versus the euro and bond yields rose off multi-month lows.

 In commodities, Brent crude futures, the international benchmark for oil prices, were flat at $49.75 per barrel.
 U.S. West Texas Intermediate (WTI) futures also barely budged at $47.18.